-While North Park University encourages the use of social media, all users should remember that social media tools are a powerful form of communication that can have a significant impact on organization, professional and individual reputations.
+While North Park University encourages the use of social media, all users should remember that social media tools are a powerful form of communication that can have a significant impact on organizational, professional, and individual reputations.
 Lines between personal and professional content, and between public and private content, are often blurred.
-Whether participating on behalf of the University, a University related group, or personally, all users must follow the same behavioral standards online as they would in face-to-face or one-on-one interactions.
+Whether participating on behalf of the University, a University-related group, or personally, all users must follow the same behavioral standards online as they would in face-to-face or one-on-one interactions.
 Remember that the internet is not anonymous, nor does it forget.

 - Guidelines for Use

 - Employee and Student Groups Posting on University Sponsored Sites